Does door-knocking still work in real estate?

 I’m a fan of both door-knocking and social media marketing, but I understand the constraints of both.

-I feel strongly that digital door-knocking is the cross-roads of these two concerns, and that – done correctly – will be more effective for most real estate professionals.
+I feel strongly that digital door-knocking is the cross-roads of these two concerns, and that – done correctly – will be the most effective use of time for most real estate agents.

 Digital door-knocking hasn’t been solidified as a formal term, and even where it’s been discussed in other places it’s rarely been applied to the real state industry (Which is shocking to me!)